AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/30-complexity-analysis.md

 \todo{some discussion to replace +HOT stuff.}

-For comparisons of each UT variant's capacity given , see \autoref{sec:ut-variant-complexities}.

 ### Comparison of UT Variants

 \autoref{table:compare_optimizations_a} and \autoref{table:compare_optimizations_b} show a comparison between UT variants.
-Note that the +PoRs variants are covered in \autoref{sec:por-with-proofs}.
+For comparisons over a range of parameters, see \autoref{sec:ut-variant-complexities}.

 %% INSERT ### TABLE: compare_optimizations_a